AEW News: Cody Rhodes Discusses Criticism Over AEW’s Lack Of Black Wrestlers

 Given that the company is associated with Mexico’s Triple A, there are also plans to bring a lucha libre flavor to Dynamite.
 Rhodes compared AEW’s luchador roster to WCW Nitro‘s Cruiserweight division, and shared some praise for Aerostar and Black Taurus as young talent to keep an eye out for.

 Being inclusive will certainly widen AEW’s appeal among audiences, but the company seems more focused on letting things evolve organically.
-As The Inquisitr previously reported, Tony Khan says that their main aim is to put on the best wrestling shows possible and hope that word of mouth attracts a wide demographic.
+As The Inquisitr previously reported, Tony Khan says that their main aim is to put on the best wrestling shows possible and hope that word-of-mouth attracts a wide demographic.

-The company is currently riding on a high after Dynamite‘s debut pulled in 1.4 million viewers on TNT this past Wednesday.
+The company is currently on a high after Dynamite‘s debut pulled in 1.4 million viewers on TNT this past Wednesday.
 If AEW can continue to attract big numbers, we can expect to see plenty of diverse performers become mainstream stars.